Friday, September 30, 2011

 The second typhoon to hit the Philippines in less than a week is battering the north of the country, with ferocious winds and heavy rain.

 Typhoon Nalgae has hit regions still waterlogged by the earlier storm, Nesat, and authorities have warned of flash floods and landslides.
+The BBC's Kate McGeown in Manila says many residents are still on rooftops awaiting rescue from the first storm.

 The Philippines suffers frequent typhoons, about 20 a year.